 - White balance settings opt for “Fluorescent” mode as it leads to warm and bright images.
 It compensates for cool tones and fluorescent lighting.

 - To accent fresh colors in the shots use the “Tungsten” mode.
 It is used for tungsten bulb lighting.

 - Use the “Flash” mode if the lighting is unsatisfactory.
 Through this, the camera can choose the right white balance even with low light.

 - You can also use Auto mode to automatically regulate the white balance per the source of light available.

 Individual portraits themselves are difficult.
 But when it comes to shooting a great number of people, it becomes even more difficult.
 You have to align them at the same time and worry about every one of them.

-The larger the number of people the more challenging it becomes.
+The larger the number of people, the more challenging it becomes.
 You have to keep an eye on people in front of the camera carefully and think of creative poses for everyone as well.
-You also have to simultaneously manage settings.
+You also have to manage settings simultaneously.

-One wrong footing can ruin your hard work and you will have to settle everyone again.
-Group photos cannot be taken again so its best now to experiment.
-So to make it easy for you to ensure that group portraits are motionless and in focus here are some rules you should go by.
-They will really give you an advantage during the large photography session.
+One wrong footing can ruin your hard work, and you will have to settle everyone again.
+Group photos cannot be taken again, so its best now to experiment.
+So to make it easy for you to ensure that group portraits are motionless and in focus, here are some rules you should go by.
+They will give you an advantage during the large photography session.